-Now in its fifth year, the symposium celebrates the achievements of our Coaching Innovation Programme (CIP).
+Now in its fifth year, the symposium celebrates the achievements of our Community Innovation Programme (CIP).

 To date, students have delivered over 100 projects through the CIP and engaged with 1,800 participants

-"The symposium continues to grow every year, demonstrating the impact the Coaching Innovation Programme has on reaching out to community and industry needs" - Kevin Harris, Course Leader
+"The symposium continues to grow every year, demonstrating the impact the Community Innovation Programme has on reaching out to community and industry needs" - Kevin Harris, Course Leader

 Catching up with Employ Active

 One of the groups currently delivering their project is Employ Active.

 Their work focuses on improving sixth form and college students' awareness of the options available to them after completion of their A Levels or Diplomas.
 The project has been running for the past 9 weeks at the Isle of Wight College and has helped the team to develop some valuable transferrable skills.